MAXIMIZE YOUR TIME: PRINCIPLES FOR GREATER RETURNS

 Deep Work vs. Shallow Work

-In his book “Deep work the author Cal Newport emphasizes the difference between deep work (focused, cognitively demanding tasks) and shallow work (logistical tasks that can be performed with minimal focus).
+In his book “Deep work the author Cal Newport emphasizes the difference between deep work and shallow work.
+Deep work are focused, cognitively demanding tasks.
+Shallow work are logistical tasks that can be performed with minimal focus.

 Prioritizing deep work can lead to higher quality outcomes and more significant long-term returns.
-Deep Work from Cal Newport is also highly recommended for you if you feel that constant connectivity and distractions hold you back from producing high-quality, innovative, and efficient work.
+Deep Work from Cal Newport is recommended if you feel constant connectivity and distractions hold you back.
+From what?
+From producing high-quality, innovative, and efficient work.

 Time Affluence vs. Time Poverty

-Research shows that individuals who perceive themselves as time affluent – those who feel they have enough time to pursue activities they enjoy – report higher well-being.
+Time affluence is when you feel you have enough time to pursue activities you enjoy.
+Research shows that individuals who perceive themselves as time affluent report higher well-being.
 Cultivating a mindset of time abundance can lead to better life satisfaction and productivity.
-Instead, people who always feel they don’t have enough time, will not have enough time…
+Instead, people who always feel they don’t have enough time, will not have enough time.
+Don’t overload your life.
+Set focus with clarity and live your life to the fullest.

 Energy Management Over Time Management